kurt-krueckeberg/open-fda-device-events/php/notes.md

 sudo pecl install -D 'enable-sockets="no" enable-openssl="yes" enable-http2="yes" enable-mysqlnd="no" enable-hook-curl="yes" enable-cares="yes" with-postgres="no"' openswoole
 ```

-This build the `swoole.so` and concluded with:
+The build of `openswoole.so` and concluded with:

 ```
 Build process completed successfully